 Immerse yourself in modules exploring the psychology of intergroup behaviour, social cognition and attitudes and persuasion, relating this social psychological research to social problems.
 Taught by world-leading experts, in a leading centre for social psychology, developing you into an independent thinker ready to continue onto a doctorate or train as a psychologist.

 Build on existing knowledge, abilities and skills by developing both in basic and advanced contemporary statistical and methodological issues in psychology.
 With the chance to further specialise in cognitive, developmental and political psychology, this degree will prepare you for doctoral study, an academic career or a job in the NHS as a psychologist.

 Watch an additional video about Taught MSc Degrees in the School of Psychology and find out about the excellent support we give to our students.
-You can also read what our students have to say on our testimonials page.

 As a student within the School of Psychology at Kent, you benefit from our supportive, dynamic and diverse environment for creative research and learning.

 All of our taught Master’s (MSc) programmes have been recognised by the UK Economic and Social Research Council (ESRC) as meeting the nationally recognised criteria for preparation training for PhD research.

 Conducting both basic and applied research in several areas, Psychology at Kent is highly regarded as a leading European centre for postgraduate research.
 Our long-established international reputation in social psychology is complemented by our strengths in cognitive, developmental and forensic psychology.
 We attract excellent visiting scholars and postgraduate students from both within the UK and overseas.